 Discover moreAs the former CEO of Black AIDS Institute and cofounder of Equity & Impact Solutions, Raniyah's work focuses on equity advancement, community engagement, and culturally relevant programming—all pathways to help end HIV.
 She is committed to seeing that HIV does not feel inevitable or like a death sentence for Black people.

 Discover moreDázon was talking about HIV and sexual health with Black women before there was any research on how HIV could impact them, or resources to help.
 For over three decades, Dázon has created numerous programs and initiatives centered on giving women and women of color agency in the greater HIV community.
-As one of the first advocates for women's sexual and reproductive health in HIV, Dázon and her organization SisterLove, Inc.,* are the blueprint for so many others advocating for women in HIV.
+As one of the first advocates for women's sexual and reproductive health in HIV, Dázon and her organization SisterLove, Inc,* are the blueprint for so many others advocating for women in HIV.

 Discover moreJune is determined to drive change in the South, and as the CEO of My Brother’s Keeper, Inc.,* she's doing just that.
 She creates and refines curricula for other HIV/AIDS organizations, helping them to lead with best practices, research, and knowledge, and to bring care and resources into communities that need it the most.